DocuSign eSignature service capabilities that support customer compliance

 How DocuSign can help

-DocuSign can partner with customers to meet compliance needs.
+In addition, DocuSign can partner with customers to help meet compliance needs.
 Customers should have a clear understanding of their specific compliance requirements or use cases that represent regulations to which they must adhere.
 Specialized DocuSign resources in legal, product, and customer operations can review specialized capabilities offered by DocuSign.
+Please contact Sales for more information.